novelalex/novelalex.github.io/content/other/list_of_really_good_quotes/index.md

 +++
 author = "Novel Alex"
-title = "a compilation of articles, books and quotes i like" date = "2024-05-24" draft = false description = "for future reference or something idk"
+title = "a collection of quotes, books and articles i like" date = "2024-05-24" draft = false description = "for future reference or something idk"